UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/structure.rst

 	27
 	27

-"/." is telling mathematica that you want to apply a particular set of values to variables in the expression.
-The "->" operator is stating that the variable on the left hand side should take the value on the right hand side.
-You can apply many such substitutions one after another ("g/.x->5/.y->2") or apply many at once using curly braces ("g/.{x->5, y->2}").
+:code:`/.` is telling mathematica that you want to apply a particular set of values to variables in the expression.
+The :code:`->` operator is stating that the variable on the left hand side should take the value on the right hand side.
+You can apply many such substitutions one after another ( :code:`g/.x->5/.y->2`) or apply many at once using curly braces (:code:`g/.{x->5, y->2}`).